Magnitus-/UserStore/README.md

 Requirements
 ============

-- A recent version of MongoDB (version 2.4.9 is installed on my machine) [1]
+- A recent version of MongoDB (initially developped on 2.49, now developped on 3.07)

-- A recent version of Node.js (version 0.10.25 is installed on my machine) [1]
+- node.js 0.1x or later

 - npm if you want the easy way to install this module.

-[1] Later versions should also work.
-If you find it not to be the case, let me know.

 mongodb Driver Support
 ----------------------